technicallyty/hardhat/docs/guides/migrate-from-buidler.md

 ## Adapting your config

-You can use your Buidler config in Hardhat mostly unchanged.
-All you need to do is follow these steps.
+Buidler configs are mostly similar to Hardhats.
+You can adapt your config to work in Hardhat with the following steps.

 ### Renaming your config file

-First, you need to rename your config file from `buidler.config.js` to `hardhat.config.js`.
+First, rename your config file from `buidler.config.js` to `hardhat.config.js`.
 Or, if you are using TypeScript, from `buidler.config.ts` to `hardhat.config.ts`.

 ### Changing how your plugins are loaded

-Then, you have to change how your plugins are loaded.
-Instead of using the `usePlugin` function, you just have to require/import their npm package.
+In Hardhat, plugins are imported, rather than loaded via Buidler's `usePlugin` function.
 For example, if you had

 ```js
 usePlugin("@nomiclabs/buidler-ethers");
 ```

-you need to replace it with
+replace it with

 ```js
 require("@nomiclabs/hardhat-ethers");